hermeznetwork/hermez-docs/mkdocs/docs/index.md

 Polygon zkEVM, henceforth called zkEVM, has been developed to emulate Ethereum Virtual Machine(EVM) that executes Ethereum transactions with zero-knowledge proof validations.
 This has been accomplished by developing an EVM based on zero-knowledge; the machine is designed to recreate all the existing EVM opcodes that can be deployed as smart contracts.
 Although taking on this revolutionary design approach was a hard decision to make, the objective is to minimise the users and dApps friction when using the solution.
 It is an approach that requires the recreation of all EVM opcodes for the transparent deployment of existing Ethereum smart contracts.
 For this purpose, a new set of technologies and tools are being created and engineered by the team.

 This document presents a high-level description of the upcoming Polygon zkEVM solution including its main components and design.
-It also seeks to highlight how Polygon zkEVM departs from the original design of Hermez 1.0.
+It also seeks to highlight how Polygon zkEVM departs from the original design of Polygon Hermez 1.0.

 ## Architecture